-Net premiums increased by \$20.6 million, or 28.0% in the first quarter of 2006 from the prior-year quarter.
-The increase is primarily due to new business from new and existing treaties.
-Approximately \$7.4 million of the premium increase represents the effect of two inforce creditor treaties which were executed in late 2005.
-In addition, a stronger Canadian dollar resulted in an increase in net premiums of \$5.5 million in the first quarter in 2006 as compared to 2005.
+Net premiums increased by \$14.2 million, or 16.0%, and \$55.2 million or 23.0% for the third quarter and first nine months of 2006, respectively.
+The increases are primarily due to new business from new and existing treaties.
+A stronger Canadian dollar resulted in an increase in net premiums of \$6.8 million and \$21.7 million in the third quarter and first nine months of 2006, respectively, as compared to 2005.
 Premium levels are significantly influenced by large transactions, mix of business and reporting practices of ceding companies and therefore can fluctuate from period to period.